simooooone/gatsby-starter-netlify-cms/src/pages/index.md

         I worked almost 2 years in my spare time on OkGrazie and I learnt too much things about the path that needs a programmer to call himnself a good programmer.
         I don't think to be a problem solver and in Math I am not too much acquainted.
         The biggest thing learnt was that I got great limits and working on a project was hard and complicated.
-    - image: /img/cofferear.png
+    - image: /img/coffe-gear.png
       text: >
         First of all was the lack of material resources.
 Got a usb key with 1 Gb per month to navigate the web.
-I hadn't a smarphone, nor a good base of thecnological intoduction.
-I was by myself in all per all.
+I hadn't a smarphone, nor a solid technological base.
+I was all by myself and the future was an ingocnita.
 I desn't follow nothing but facebook and ansa science to keep updated about thechnology news.
 All was based on Windows.
 I doesn't follow HN.
+All this because my English was poor and it was 2 years that I doesn't use a PC.
-    - image: /img/tutors.png
+    - image: /img/tutorials.png
       text: >
-        I kept up and running this http://www.okgrazie.it for about 3 years from when I finished to code.
+        From 2013 I kept up and running this http://www.okgrazie.it for about 3 years from when I finished to code.
-        Never had serious server issues.
+        Never had serious server issues because I studied a lot and I resolved every little issue whaen I faced them.
+All on a single VPS, all by myself.
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.